jhorey/ferry/docs/sources/examples/openmpi.rst

     $ mpirun -np 4 --hostfile /usr/local/etc/instances /service/data/binaries/helloworld.o

 Note that the we must pass in the ``instances`` file to ``mpirun``.
-This file contains the set of OpenMPI hosts that can execute the code.
+This file contains the set of Open MPI hosts that can execute the code.

-Although this example does not read or write to shared storage, everything under ``/service/data`` is shared across all the OpenMPI nodes and the Linux client.
+Although this example does not read or write to shared storage, everything under ``/service/data`` is shared across all the Open MPI nodes and the Linux client.

 A YARN example
 --------------

-In addition to OpenMPI, you can also create a YARN compute cluster that uses GlusterFS for storage.
+In addition to Open MPI, you can also create a YARN compute cluster that uses GlusterFS for storage.
 YARN is the next-generation Hadoop compute layer that enables more flexibility compared to the old MapReduce API.
 The configuration file will look something like this: